Shruti78/CRUVAssignment/README.md

 2. We used provider to update our seat number as per choice.

 3. We made model class for two things:- 1. getting seat list.
-2. For higlighting required seat.
+2. For highlighting required seat.

 4. We have made functionality folder in which searching bar , down seats and upper seats are made.